rahuman23/SG-Nutanix101/xtract_aws/xtract_aws.rst

 Configuring a Source Environment
 ++++++++++++++++++++++++++++++++

-The source environment is the ESXi or AWS environment from which you plan to migrate VMs.
+The source environment is the ESXi, Hyper-V, or AWS environment from which you plan to migrate VMs.
+Refer to the `Version Support Matrix <https://portal.nutanix.com/#/page/docs/details?targetId=Nutanix-Move-v30:v30-supported-versions-r.html>`_ for currently supported source environment ESXi and Hyper-V versions.

 In order to add an AWS source, you will require the **Access Key ID** and **Secret Access Key** values from the **credentials.csv** downloaded while staging your source environment.